-- Boxed, numbered instructions along the left side of the page give you the steps to take. - Explanatory text often follows a step, accompanied by pictures of the Analytica screens similar to the ones you see on your computer.
+- Boxed, numbered instructions along the left side of the page give you the steps to take.
+Explanatory text often follows a step, accompanied by pictures of the Analytica screens similar to the ones you see on your computer.
+For example: - 1.
+This is an instruction. - In a step, this is the text you will enter.